bopjesvla/wwwemergencyfund/index.md

 Basefund maintains a hardship fund for people who donated to [effective charities](#eligible-charities).
 We believe donors to effective charities should run little risk of encountering financial trouble themselves.

 *Basefund is currently in its trial phase.
-As such, payouts are capped to 1,000 USD, and we only assist people who donated in 2022 or 2023.
+As such, payouts are capped to 2,000 USD, and we only assist people who donated in or after 2021.
 The fund should not be relied on as a financial buffer.
 Basefund may halt operations at any point.*

 ## Applying